-An EOR is responsible for recruiting, hiring, training, supervising and terminating employees, as necessary. -The EOR will establish work schedules and tasks and provide relevant training. -The EOR will keep track of SDCB budget amounts spent on paying employees and for approved services and related goods. -EORs authorize the payment of timesheets and invoices by the Financial Management Agency (FMA). - The EOR cannot be paid for any services utilized by the SDCB member for whom he or she is the EOR and t the EOR cannot be paid for performing the employer of recordEOR functions.
+An EOR is responsible for recruiting, hiring, training, supervising and terminating employees, as necessary.
+The EOR will establish work schedules and tasks and provide relevant training.
+The EOR will keep track of SDCB budget amounts spent on paying employees and for approved services and related goods.
+EORs authorize the payment of timesheets and invoices by the Financial Management Agency (FMA).
+An EOR cannot be paid for any services utilized by the

+SDCB member for whom he or she is the EOR and the EOR cannot be paid for performing the EOR functions.